uviclibraries/gen-ai-research/10-gpt4all-intro.md

 # GPT4All on Your Laptop & Test It
 <img src="images/10-gpt4all-animation.gif" style="float:right;width:400px;" alt="GPT4All in action!">
-If you have any questions or get stuck as you work through this in-class GenAI exercise, please ask the instructor for assistance.
+If you have any questions or get stuck as you work through this GPT4All exercise, please ask the instructor for assistance.
 Have fun!

 ## Installing GPT4All on Your Laptop
 GPT4All is "a free-to-use, locally running, privacy-aware Large Language Model (LLM) chatbot" ([GPT4All](https://gpt4all.io/index.html){:target="_blank"}, 2024).
 GPT4All like other large language models can: